cohorte/cohorte.github.io/docs/1.x/index.md

  * [Apache Felix iPOJO](http://felix.apache.org/documentation/subprojects/apache-felix-ipojo.html), a flexible and extensible service component model for Java developed by Clément Escoffier.
  * [Coderxpress iPOPO](https://ipopo.coderxpress.net), a service-oriented component model (SOCM) framework for Python developed by Thomas Calment.

- You need also to have a clair idea about the Service-Oriented Computing in general and OSGi specifications in particular.
+ You need also to have a clear idea about the Service-Oriented Computing in general and OSGi specifications in particular.

  * [Service-Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture): "Service-oriented architecture (SOA) is a software design and software architecture design pattern based on distinct pieces of software providing application functionality as services to other applications.
 This is known as service-orientation.
 It is independent of any vendor, product or technology." (from Wikipedia)
  * [OSGi Specification](http://osgi.org): "OSGi technology is a set of specifications that defines a dynamic component system for Java.
-These specifications reduce software complexity by providing a modular architecture for large-scale distributed systems as well as small, embedded applications." (from OSGi Fondation website)
+These specifications reduce software complexity by providing a modular architecture for large-scale distributed systems as well as small, embedded applications." (from OSGi Foundation website)